 Another message.
 Yes, another message about the sicknesses going around your kids’ school.
-Croup.
+Whooping Cough.
 Strep.
-Stomach bug.
-RSV.
-Just reading the words is enough to send moms and dads into a panic.
-The CDC reported that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
+Flu.
+Respiratory syncytial virus.
+Just seeing the words is enough to send mamas and dadas into a panic.
+The CDC said that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
 So how do you help make sure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, nasal mucus, and fatigue.
-Likewise, the American College of Allergists report that 50% of all illnesses are either caused or worsened by polluted indoor air.
+The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and tiredness.
+Likewise, the American College of Allergists report that 50% of all sicknesses are either caused or worsened by polluted indoor air.
 The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in dire cases, 1000 times more polluted.
-There are two primary causes of poor indoor air quality:
+There are two key causes of poor indoor air quality:

-- Pollutants (cleaning agents, inadequately maintained or unsanitary heating and cooling or humidification systems, cigarette smoke, etc)
+- Pollutant sources (cleaning agents, inadequately maintained or unsanitary heating and cooling or humidification devises, cigarette smoke, etc)

 So all this data – what does it mean?
 What do you do?
 How can you make sure you and your kids aren’t breathing adulterated, virus-inducing air?

 Have you ever been enraged and had to bite your tongue to keep from saying something awful ?
 That’s a filter.
 Have you ever used water from the refrigerator dispenser and had your thirst immediately satisfied?
 That’s the filter.
 Filters keep toxicity in check and avoid troublesome consequences.
 You filter your words for amity, you filter your water for health, why shouldn’t you filter your air?